 Tangerine is a short-haired orange tabby female.
 She came to Pet Refuge with her siblings, Tangelo and Temple, who both have been adopted.
 Tangerine is still with us, though.
 She tends to be overlooked since she is a bit shy.
 Tangerine would do best in a peaceful home where she would have the opportunity to come out of her shell.
-Tangerine recently lost her best friend Rascal to cancer.
-The two of them had become inseparable and you could frequently find them cuddled together sleeping in their favorite bed.
+Tangerine is usually snuggled up with another buddy cat in a cozy cat bed.

 Brooklyn was diagnosed with hyperthyroidism and we are currently in the process of getting her regulated on medication.
 Please consider sponsoring her ongoing medical care.